- Pennsylvania 1787,

 - Illinois 1818,

 - Maine 1820,

 - Kansas 1861.

-Christian settlers in Pennsylvania, being Quakers, Pietist Lutherans and Mennonites, went on record as being the first to oppose slavery in America with their Germantown Petition of 1688, just 6 years after William Penn founded the colony.
+Quakers, Pietist Lutherans and Mennonites went on record as being the first to oppose slavery in America with their Germantown Petition of 1688, just 6 years after William Penn founded the colony.

-Submitted by Francis Daniel Pastorius and three others, the Germantown Quaker Petition Against Slavery was the first American document protesting slavery:
+The Germantown Quaker Petition Against Slavery, submitted by Francis Daniel Pastorius and three others, was the first American document protesting slavery:

 "How fearful and fainthearted are many on sea, when they see a strange vessel, --being afraid it should be a Turk, and they should be taken, and sold for slaves into Turkey.